0xadri/notes-js/_reactjs_03_states-n-effects.md

 `Rendering` is recursive: if the rendered component returns some other component, React will render that component next, and so on.

- 1. `Rendering`: React initial render calls the root component, and its child components recursively.
+ 1. `Rendering`: React initial render calls the `root` component, and its child components recursively.
- 2. `Re-Rendering`: React calls component whose state update triggered the render, and its child components recursively.
+ 2. `Re-Rendering`: React calls the `component` whose state update triggered the render, and its child components recursively.

 `Re-Rendering` aka `re-executing` aka `re-evaluation`